egor-tensin/cimple/DEVELOPMENT.md

 Some performance analysis can be done by looking at flame graphs.
 Generate them after building the project (depends on `perf` & [FlameGraph]):

-    make flame_graphs
+    make debug/flame_graphs

 [FlameGraph]: https://github.com/brendangregg/FlameGraph

-This will generate two flame graphs in build/flame_graphs/; they stress slightly different parts of the system:
+This will generate two flame graphs in build/debug/flame_graphs/; they stress slightly different parts of the system:

 * [flame_graph_output_simple.svg] for a CI script with short output,